trailofbits/deepstate/README.md

 DeepState supports fully automated swarm testing.
 Just compile your harness with `-DDEEPSTATE_PURE_SWARM` and all your `OneOf`s _and_ DeepState string generation functions will use swarm testing.
-This is a huge help for the built-in fuzzer, and sometimes helps other fuzzers as well.
-Eclipser can get "stuck" with swarm testing, but AFL can certainly benefit in some situations.
+This is a huge help for the built-in fuzzer (for example, it more than doubles the fault detection rate for the `Runlen` example above).
+Eclipser can get "stuck" with swarm testing, but AFL and libFuzzer can certainly sometimes benefit from swarm testing.
 There is also an option `-DDEEPSTATE_MIXED_SWARM` that mixes swarm and regular generation.
 It flips an additional coin for each potentially swarmable thing, and decides to use swarm or not for that test.
 This can produce a mix of swarm and regular generation that is unique to DeepState.
+If you aren't finding any bugs using a harness that involves `OneOf` or generating strings, it's a good idea to try both swarm methods before declaring the code bug-free!

 Note that tests produced under a particular swarm option are _not_ binary compatible with other settings for swarm, due to the added coin flips.